StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/about-cases.md

 {!includes/access-close-cases.md!}

 Cases can be [closed](close-a-case.md) once the investigation is complete.

-When closing a case, a [status]() must be selected to reflect the outcome of the investigation.

 ### Custom fields completion